nanxstats/hdnom-appmaker/about.md

 # About

 Please edit me.

 ## Disclaimer

-Disclaimer about using this nomogram app.
+Disclaimer on using this nomogram web application.